Candu34/Automatic_attendance/README.md

 2. Use IntelliJ's **Run/Debug Configuration** to start the application.
 3. Access the application via the specified URL in your browser or API testing tool.

----

-## Application Features

-1. **Automated Attendance Tracking**
-2. **User-Friendly Interface**
-3. **Database Integration with Docker**
-4. **Customizable Configuration**

----

-## Troubleshooting

-- If Docker fails to start, verify that Docker Desktop is running and restart IntelliJ IDEA.
-- Ensure all required ports in `docker-compose.yml` are available and not in use by other services.
-- Check for dependency conflicts in the `pom.xml` or `build.gradle` file.

----

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

----

-## License

-This project is licensed under the MIT License.